History of DJing: History

-In the 1950s, American radio DJs appeared live at sock hops and "platter parties" and assume the role of a human jukebox.
-They usually played 45-rpm records, featuring hit singles on one turntable while talking between songs.
+In the 1950s, American radio DJs appeared live at sock hops and "platter parties" and assumed the role of a human jukebox.
+They typically played 45-rpm records, featuring hit singles on one turntable while talking between songs.
 In some cases, a live drummer was hired to play beats between songs to maintain the dance floor.
 In 1955, Bob Casey, a well-known "sock hop" DJ, brought the two-turntable system to the U.S.

+In the Black community, Stations such as WLAC in Nashville began playing rhythm and blues records, and in 1948, Memphis radio station WDIA began its transition to an all-Black format.
+The following year, Atlanta's WERD became the nation's first Black-owned and programmed radio station.
+Beginning in the early 1940s African Americans would congregate in their local parks, known as "Park Jams," where they would play Jazz, blues and gospel records.

 In the late 1950s, sound systems, a new form of public entertainment, were developed in the ghettos of Kingston, Jamaica.
 Promoters, who called themselves DJs, threw large parties in the streets that centered on the disc jockey, called the "selector", who played dance music from large, loud PA systems and bantered over the music with a boastful, rhythmic chanting style called "toasting".
 These parties quickly became profitable for the promoters, who sold admission, food, and alcohol, leading to fierce competition between DJs for the biggest sound systems and newest records.